Makdash49/phase_0_unit_1/week_1/3_web_basics/my_reflection.md

 * Did you have an "aha" moments or were any concepts solidified?
 * Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.

 This is only a test.
+I'm still trying to get this to work.